WEC-Sim/WEC-Sim/docs_new/user/code_structure.rst

 Response Class
 ^^^^^^^^^^^^^^

-The response class is not initialized by the user.
-Instead, it is created at the end of a WEC-Sim simulation.
-It contains all the output time-series and methods to plot and interact with the results.
+The response class contains all the output time-series and methods to plot and interact with the results.
+It is not initialized by the user.
+Instead, it is created automatically at the end of a WEC-Sim simulation.
+The response class does not input any parameter back to WEC-Sim, only taking output data from the various objects and blocks.
 The available parameters are explained in the :ref:`user-code-structure-output` section.

 .. _user-code-structure-library: